Shivam-Dave/Road-Lane-Line-Detection/README.md

 ## Usage
-1.Open the Jupyter Notebook file.
+1. Open the Jupyter Notebook file.
-2.Load the sample video or image files.
+2. Load the sample video or image files.
-3.Run the script to detect and visualize lane lines on the road.
+3. Run the script to detect and visualize lane lines on the road.

 ## License